 Among 6 dogs purposely overdosed with oral fluoxetine, 5 experienced grand mal seizures.
 Seizures stopped immediately upon the bolus intravenous administration of a standard veterinary dose of diazepam.
 In this short-term study, the lowest plasma concentration at which a seizure occurred was only twice the maximum plasma concentration seen in humans taking 80 mg/day, chronically.

 In a separate single-dose study, the ECG of dogs given high doses did not reveal prolongation of the PR, QRS, or QT intervals.
 Tachycardia and an increase in blood pressure were observed.
 Consequently, the value of the ECG in predicting cardiac toxicity is unknown.
-Nonetheless, the ECG should ordinarily be monitored in cases of human overdose.
+Nonetheless, the ECG should ordinarily be monitored in cases of human overdose [see Management of Overdose].

-Treatment should consist of those general measures employed in the management of overdosage with any drug effective in the treatment of Major Depressive Disorder.
+For current information on the management of PROZAC overdose, contact a certified poison control center (1-800- 222-1222 or www.poison.org).
+Treatment should consist of those general measures employed in the management of overdosage with any drug.
+Consider the possibility of multi-drug overdose.

 Activated charcoal should be administered.
 Due to the large volume of distribution of this drug, forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.
 No specific antidotes for fluoxetine are known.